OSC/ood-documentation/develop/_sources/installation/cluster-config-schema.rst.txt

     login:
         host: "pitzer-login01.hpc.osu.edu"

-Again, the thing to note here is we've left off the ``v2.job`` which renders the cluster useable only for logins, i.e.
+Again, the thing to note here is we've left off the ``v2.job`` which renders the cluster use-able only for logins, i.e.
 *no jobs will be scheduleable on this cluster.*